Based On Stats, Here Are The African Teams That Might Be Eliminated In FIFAWWC Round Of 16 | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Based On Stats, Here Are The African Teams That Might Be Eliminated In FIFAWWC Round Of 16

-For the first time in the history of the FIFA Women’s world cup, three African countries made it into the tournament’s round of 16.
-Against all odds, South Africa, Nigeria, and Morocco qualified for the knockout stage of the ongoing competition in Australia.
+For the first time in Women’s World Cup history, three African countries advanced to the last 16.
+Against all odds, South Africa, Nigeria, and Morocco have qualified for the qualifiers for the tournament in Australia.

-The Super Falcons of Nigeria will play against England in the round of 16 on Monday while South Africa and Morocco will be up against European sides, Netherlands and France respectively.
-Well, it might be quite unfortunate to say but going by stats and performance by the African teams, not all three may be able to scale through out of the round of 16 going through their respective opponents.
+Nigeria’s Super Falcons will face England in the round of 16 on Monday, while South Africa and Morocco will face European teams Netherlands and France respectively.
+Well, I’m embarrassed to say this, but judging by the statistics and the performances of the African teams, all three teams will not be able to beat their opponents and get out of the 1/8 finals.

-Analysis of why The Super Falcons of Nigeria and Morocco may be eliminated in the FIFA Women’s world cup round of 16;
+An analysis of why the Super Falcons of Nigeria and Morocco were eliminated from the Women’s World Cup Round of 16.

-England, Netherlands, and France are three top European countries whose style of football is way better than that of the African teams.
-They are even ranked above these African teams in the women’s FIFA Rankings.
-Based on performance so far, South Africa has been better than the other two African countries (Nigeria and Morocco), they scored more goals than any of them.
+England, Holland, and France are the top three European countries with a much better style of play than African teams.
+They also rank higher than these African teams in the FIFA women’s rankings.
+Judging by the results so far, South Africa are better than the other two African nations (Nigeria and Morocco) and have scored more goals than either of them.

-The Bayana Bayana girls recorded just one defeat, a game in which they took the lead before being defeated from behind 2-1.
-Desiree Ellis’s squad scored six goals and conceded five in the group stage against Sweden, Argentina, and Italy.
-South Africa’s scoring power may give them an edge against the Netherlands and they might be the only team to escape elimination.
+The Bayambayan women have only one loss in a match they took the lead but lost 2-1.
+Desiree Ellis’ team scored six goals and conceded five in the group stage against Sweden, Argentina, and Italy.
+South Africa’s strong performance could give them an edge against the Netherlands and make them the only team to avoid relegation.

-England won their group by winning all three matches, France also went into the round of 16 as group winners after securing two wins and a draw.
-It is quite unfortunate to say, but Nigeria and Morocco might not survive the round of 16 rush when they play against these top European sides.
+England advanced to the group stage with all three wins, and France advanced to the last 16 as group winners with two wins and one draw.
+It is with great regret to say that Nigeria and Morocco may not survive the Round of 16 if they face these top European teams.

 )